Home › Procedures › Sleep Apnea

 Common signs of obstructive sleep apnea can include severe early morning headaches, sleepiness in the daytime, and insomnia.
 Fortunately, the dentist is equipped with the necessary technology and expertise to treat sleep apnea in several different ways.

-Speak With A Specialist If You Suspect You Have Sleep Issues
+Speak With Dr. Frost If You Suspect You Have Sleep Issues

 It is very important to seek medical attention if sleep apnea is suspected.